-This simple casserole recipe full of diced potatoes, cheese, sour cream, cream of chicken soup and topped with crispy Kellogg's corn flake cereal can not be beat.
-This funeral potato with real potatoes recipe is easy, cheesy, and delicious.
-It is the perfect side dish for any meal and so, so easy to make.
+Full of tender potatoes, gooey cheese, sour cream and topped with crispy Kellogg's corn flake cereal this savory casserole cannot be beat.
+Funeral potato with real potatoes is easy, cheesy, and delicious.
+It is the perfect side dish for any meal and simple to make.

 Funeral Potatoes are known by many a name ...
 Cheesy Potatoes, Heavenly Potatoes, or Hash Brown Casserole, just to name a few.
-Funeral potatoes are a serious comfort food!
+Funeral Potato with Real Potatoes are a serious comfort food!

 I have always loved these potatoes more than any other kind of potato recipe.
 So much so, that I request them every year for my birthday.
 They are always a holiday dinner staple in our family.
 I can't even remember a Thanksgiving or Christmas without them.

-And if you are planning your whole meal around comfort foods, may I suggest some of our other favorite dishes?
-Instant Pot Barbecue Chicken, French Dip Sandwiches and Chicken Crescent Roll Ups all pair perfectly with these cheesy and delicious potatoes.
+And if you happen to be planning your whole meal around comfort foods, may I suggest some of our other favorite dishes?
+Instant Pot Barbecue Chicken, Lasagna Soup and Chicken Crescent Roll Ups all pair perfectly with these cheesy and delicious potatoes.

-Then round out your meal and add in a sweet dessert like old fashioned chocolate chip cookies or a slice of warm banana bread.
+Then round out your meal and add in a sweet dessert like old fashioned chocolate chip cookies, Heath Bar Chocolate Caramel Cake or a slice of warm banana bread.
 Yummm!

 Because Funeral Potatoes have been at nearly every church gathering I've ever been to, I am here to attest that there are several different ways to make this casserole and the difference comes down to one ingredient.

 All superior Funeral Potato Casserole recipes are made with real potatoes.
-However, this dish is rarely done that way.
+However, this dish is rarely prepared that way.

 - Cream of Chicken Soup